tasitlabs/tasit-sdk/packages/action/README.md

 For more customization of how this works, during or before sending the transaction the user of the SDK could pick which types of events they want to be subscribed to.

-##### Setting data - Contract API from ethers.js
+##### Setting data - Contract API from ethers

 Setting data on a contract returns a tx hash.
-In the example in the ethers.js docs, the next step is to `await` to see that the transaction has been confirmed.
+In the example in the ethers docs, the next step is to `await` to see that the transaction has been confirmed.

 `tasit-action` has more of a "optimistic updates" but "be sure to handle error cases" philosophy.
-Of course that could be achieved with the lower-level ethers.js API too, but the `tasit-action` abstraction gently guides the user towards that approach in a more opinionated fashion.
+Of course that could be achieved with the lower-level ethers API too, but the `tasit-action` abstraction gently guides the user towards that approach in a more opinionated fashion.

 ##### Setting data - Decentraland